sammyfung/hkdistrictcouncil2019/README.md

 The project includes a web scraper to consolidate the data of Hong Kong District Council 2019 to a single CSV file from several files.

-## Statistics from Reference Websites and Sample Data
+## Statistics figures from Reference Websites and Sample Data

+The following statistics figures are for reference only, as of 2021/7/22.

 |Item|Count|Percentage|Remarks|
 |-|-:|-:|-|